 In a Slip Opinion released this morning, the Supreme Court of Ohio reiterated Pullins was charged with “numerous counts” of professional misconduct and despite Pullins’ objections to the case against him, the Supreme Court of Ohio agreed with the disciplinary counsel and handed down an indefinite suspension from the practice of law in Ohio.

 “His pattern of unfounded, intemperate, and unprofessional attacks on the judicial system and his misuse of the power entrusted to him by virtue of his stature as an attorney demonstrate a profound disrespect for the legal profession,” the opinion stated.

 Pullins has argued his actions, though some were sanctionable, were not malicious nor worthy of an indefinite suspension.
 His recommendation was a public reprimand.

-“This process has not been fair or just from the beginning and the court merely continued the trend,” Pullins told the News on Thursday morning.
+“This process has not been fair or just from the beginning and the court merely continued the trend,” Pullins told the News this morning.
 “It’s a sad state of affairs when attorneys that steal from clients, harm their clients and commit crimes are punished less severely than me.”

 Pullins must wait two years before applying for reinstatement, according to Michael Murman, attorney for the disciplinary counsel.

 Murman said that once Pullins is served with an order to suspend his practice he will have 30 days to return any unearned fees or property belonging to his clients such as retainers, notify opposing counsel and courts of any open cases and close his practice.

 The Slip Opinion, according to Murman, is an unedited version of the court’s findings and is open to editing but stands as the court’s final ruling.

 Pullins has the option to appeal to the U.S. Supreme Court which hears only about 100 cases a year from thousands of submitted cases.
 Murman said he feels confident this case, if appealed, would not be heard because there are no constitutional questions involved in the proceedings.